City Guide to Amsterdam, Netherlands: Part 1 | Must See Attractions & City Cards

 Note: The retail cost is based on the walk-up, at the door purchase of two adult tickets.
 Dollar amounts have been converted from Euros to US Dollars based on currency exchange at the time of travel (December 2016).

-We Saved Over 75% While Seeing Amsterdam Museums and Attractions
+We Saved Over 75% Sightseeing in Amsterdam Museums and Attractions

 Now this is great savings!
 Keep in mind however, we went to over a dozen attractions a day, on three of the four days.
 We put in six or more miles of walking each day.
 This isn’t for the out of shape or the lazy.
 If you want to sit in a café and people watch, more power to you, but this isn’t the card for you.
 However, if you’re ready to explore every inch of Amsterdam, then we highly recommend the Iamsterdam Card!